GoogleCloudPlatform/security-response-automation/README.md

 **Remove non-Organization members**

-This Cloud Function will automatically remove non-organization members when occurrence found by Security Health Analytics, so the Cloud IAM policy is updated accordingly.
-There's the option to enable/disable this execution and create an organization whitelist to avoid members removal.
+Automatically removes non-organization members.

 Current implementation consider only Google account (`user:`) members, i.e. service account (`serviceAccount:`), GSuite or Cloud identity domain (`domain:`) and Google group  `groups:` are not covered yet

+Configuration

 - Configured in settings.json under the `remove_non_org_members` key.
+- `enabled` option to enable/disable this execution.
+- `allow_domains` whitelist domains to be compared with organization to avoid some members removal.

 ### Installation